qossmic/deptrac/README.md

 ## Getting started

-At first, you need a depfile (written in YAML), that declares mainly three things:
+At first, you need a depfile (written in YAML).

-1. The location of your sourcecode.
-2. The layers of you application.
-3. The allowed dependencies between your layers.

 You can generate a bootstrapped `depfile.yml` with

 ```bash
 php deptrac.phar init
 ```

+In this file you define (mainly) three things:

+1. The location of your sourcecode.
+2. The layers of you application.
+3. The allowed dependencies between your layers.

 ### The depfile